Podcasts

 Yeah, and there's apples to oranges.
 Right, exactly.
 We have like this really nifty rate card comparison tool where we show how these things are changing over time, and it's quite nifty.
 Right?
 Yep.

 But yeah, T Mobile is certainly growing up, and that's what's fueling that revenue growth.
-You know, it's very interesting when I look at T Mobile over time, when they had the near death experience, when AT and T tried to buy them, how they have consistently tapped into these revenue profit opportunities and centers.
+You know, it's very interesting when I look at T Mobile over time, when they had the near death experience, when AT&T tried to buy them, how they have consistently tapped into these revenue profit opportunities and centers.

 Well, I mean, arguably, that was the best thing that ever happened to them.
 And by the way, don't ever get in a fight with a man with nothing to lose.
 Right?
-I mean, they got a pretty good breakup fee for the AT and T merchant.
+I mean, they got a pretty good breakup fee for the AT&T merchant.

 And Spectrum.
 And Spectrum.
 But yeah, and so since now, basically, they had the advantage of low historic performance.
 And they have improved consecutively every quarter, and you have to give them a lot of respect for that.
 But the bar was relatively low, right?